wesleywerner/eureka-docs/source/installation.rst

 Doom Engine
 ^^^^^^^^^^^

 You will need a Doom source port to play-test your maps.
-I can recommend PrBoom, but here are a couple of them to give you some more options:
+Here are a couple of options you can browse:

-* `PrBoom <http://prboom.sourceforge.net/>`_ - an advanced engine with fine control of options controlling compatibility and new features
+* `Chocolate Doom <https://www.chocolate-doom.org>`_ - accurately reproduces the experience of Doom as it was played in the 1990s.
+A safe option for testing your maps.
-* `GZDoom <https://gzdoom.drdteam.org/>`_ - an advanced engine with many features
+* `PrBoom <http://prboom.sourceforge.net/>`_ - an advanced engine with fine-grained control over options controlling compatibility levels.
+This port is the standard for recording and playing of demos.
-* `Crispy Doom <https://fabiangreffrath.github.io/crispy-doom>`_ - a minimalist engine with few extra features
+* `Crispy Doom <https://fabiangreffrath.github.io/crispy-doom>`_ - a minimalist engine with few extra features.
-* `Chocolate Doom <https://www.chocolate-doom.org>`_ - accurately reproduces the experience of Doom as it was played in the 1990s
+* `GZDoom <https://gzdoom.drdteam.org/>`_ - an advanced and moddable engine with many features, including newer and non-standard features.
+You should not base your map's compatibility off this port alone.

 Windows
 -------